seba--/hygienic-transformations/README.md

 ## Running name-fix

+To run Rascal code, start the Rascal console in Eclipse from the menu Rascal > Start Console.
+The prompt `rascal>` indicates that the console has been successfully launched.

 The implementation of the name-fix algorithm resides in the file `src/name/NameFix.rsc`.
-To run name-fix boils down to call the Rascal function `nameFix` in this file.
-The interface for `nameFix` is
+The signature of `nameFix` for tree-based program transformations is as follows:

 ```
 &T nameFix(type[&T <: node] astType, NameGraph Gs, &T t, NameGraph(&T) resolveT)
 ```

-A call to `nameFix` on tree-based program representation should conform to this interface.
-Note that `nameFix` has a second sligtly more complicated interface.
-It is for string-based program representation, but not meant to be called directly.
-Instead, the wrapper `nameFixString` provided in `src/name/NameFixString.rsc` should be preferred.
-Since `nameFixString` mirrors this simpler interface of `nameFix` shown above, the instructions on calling `nameFix` given below also apply when calling `nameFixString`.

-First, note that `nameFix` is parametric over the target program representation, as indicated by the type variable `&T`.

-Second, `nameFix` expects four arguments.
-The second is supposed to be the name graph (to be bound to the parameter `Gs`) of the source program, the third the target program (to be bound to `t`), and the fourth a name analyzer (as a function, to be bound to `resolveT`) for the target language.
-The first argument is supposed to be a subtype of Rascal's built-in tree type `node`, as constrained by `&T <: node`.
-More precisely, it should be a _reifed_ type, as required by `type[ ]`.
-This declaration together with a device to reify a type (see below) is needed to turn a type to a value so as to be passed as argument, because normal types are not treaded as values in Rascal.
-Essentially this supports more finely-distinguished return types.
+We explain how to call this function below.
+Note that the actual implementation of the name-fix algorithm resides in an overloaded definition of `nameFix` that has a sligtly more complicated singature, because it is parametric over name-lookup and renaming functions.
+We use this to support name-fix on strings, as implemented by function `nameFixString` in `src/name/NameFixString.rsc`.

+Here is a complete example application of `nameFix`, that you can copy and paste to the Rascal console to run.
+A longer walk through appears below.

+    import lang::missgrant::base::AST;
+    import lang::missgrant::base::Implode;
+    import lang::missgrant::base::NameRel;
+    import lang::simple::AST;
+    import lang::simple::Compile;
+    import lang::simple::NameRel;
+    import name::NameGraph;
+    import name::NameFix;

+    Controller machine = load(|project://Rascal-Hygiene/input/door1.ctl|);
+    NameGraph Gmachine = resolveNames(machine);
+    Prog p = compile(machine);
+    Prog pfixed = nameFix(#Prog, Gmachine, p, resolveNames)

+This program first parses the statemachine from file `input/door1.ctl` into the AST `machine`.
+Function `resolveNames` is overloaded and can be used for state-machine ASTs of type `Controller` as well as for program ASTs of type `Prog`.
+We first use `resolveNames` it to compute the name graph of the state machine.
+Then we compile the state machine to procedural code.
+Finally, we call `nameFix`: The first argument is the type of the generated program, the second argument is the name graph of the source program, the third argument is the generated program, and the fourth argument is a function that computes the name graph of target-language prorgrams.

+### Detailed walk through

 We now illustrate how to call `nameFix` through a running example of compiling a state machine specification to a simple procedural program.
 This should